sreid7/RedHat-RH124/README.md

 ls -l = list all files, whoami = (self - directory I am in), pwd = what directory I am in

+ls -la = list all files and hidden files.

 d = directory

 cd / = home